mgree/ffs/docs/ffs.1.md

 : Sets the output file for saving changes (defaults to stdout)

+--munge *MUNGE*

+: Set the name munging policy; applies to '.', '..', and files with NUL and '/' in them [default: rename] [possible values: filter, rename]

+    - Under *--munge rename* (the default), fields named '.' and '..' will be renamed to '\_.' and '\_..', respectively.
+Every NUL byte will be replaced with the text '\_NUL\_' and every forward slash will be replaced with the text '\_SLASH\_'.
+Unless you manually change the name of these renamed files, they will be saved back with their original names, i.e., '\_..' will turn back into a field called '..', and 'and\_SLASH\_or' will be turned back into 'and/or'.
+New files created with such names will not be converted back.
+    - Under *--munge filter*, fields named '.', '..', or with NUL or '/' in them will simply be dropped (with a warning).

 --new *NEW*

 : Mounts an empty filesystem, inferring a mountpoint and output format.
-Running --new *FILE*.*EXT* is morally equivalent to running:
+Running *--new* *FILE*.*EXT* is morally equivalent to running:
 ```
 echo '{}' | ffs --source json -o *FILE*.*EXT* --target *EXT* -m *FILE*
 ```